Solicitors specialising in Negligence Claims against the NHS

 Need some help?

 Am I eligible?

-If you have suffered from NHS negligence in the past 3 years, the short answer is yes.
+If you have suffered from negligence at the hands of the NHS in the past three years, the short answer is yes.

 However, NHS claims can be complicated, so we recommend that you speak with one of our expert solicitors - It’s Free.